Associate Professor of the Practice

 email@example.com • Heller-Brown Building • 348 • 781-736-5023

 Conflict Resolution and Coexistence Studies; Peacebuilding; Conflict and Development; Negotiation and Mediation; Intercultural Communication, Difficult Conversations, International Human Rights Law, International Organizations, Research Methodology; Race, Diversity, and Inequality.

 - HS 212f - Practicum Structure and Design

 - HS 218a - Coexistence and Conflict Field Practicum

 - HS 240a - Dialogue and Mediation Skills

-- HS 250f - Intercultural Communication for Conflict and Development Practitioners
+- HS 250f - Dynamics of Intercultural Communication

 - HS 260f - Development, Aid, and Coexistence